Single Procurement Document (SPD)

 Process in Summary:

-• the procurement officer will determine which standard SPD questions are required for their procurement
+• the buyer will determine which standard SPD questions are required for their procurement

-• the procurement officer will include any minimum requirements in either PCS SPD Module or in the Contract Notice
+• the buyer will include any minimum requirements in either PCS SPD Module or in the Contract Notice

-• the Contract Notice is published via Public Contracts Scotland (PCS) by the procurement officer
+• the Contract Notice is published via Public Contracts Scotland (PCS) by the buyer

 • you decide whether to submit a bid

-• you must respond to the SPD in the format the procurement officer has specified
+• you must respond to the SPD in the format the buyer has specified

-• the procurement officer will normally only request evidence/certification before Contract Award
+• the buyer will normally only request evidence/certification before contract award.

 Hints